skorejen/asm-project/README.md

 *high_time ~= 0.02352941s ~ 23529 uS

 Using the 16-bit Timer, we can store max.
-16-bit numbers, which is 65535, and from the calculation *max(high_time)/one_clock_cycle_time = 235294 uS/62.5 nS = 3763200*
+16-bit numbers, which is 65535, and from the calculation *max_dist_number_to_store_by_the_timer_no_prescale = max(high_time)/one_clock_cycle_time = 235294 uS/62.5 nS = 3763200*
 we can see that we would need much larger maximum storage.
-That's why the decision was made to use the counter with /1024 prescaling in order to count up to that number.
+That's why the decision was made to use the counter with /1024 prescaling in order to be able to store the high_time value in the register.
-After prescaling we can see that the max number is 3675, which can fit into 16-bit register.
+After prescaling we can see that the max number is now *max_dist_number_to_store_by_the_timer_1024_prescale = 3763200/1024 = 3675*, which can fit into a 16-bit register.
-We can divide that number by 8 to get the number that is neccesary to achieve the 0.5 meters buzzing border (after which the buzzer doesn't not emit sound buzzing).
+We can divide that number by 8 to get the number that is neccesary to achieve the 0.5 meters buzzing border (after which the buzzer doesn't not emit sound buzzing), which is around 459.

 ```assembly